 Individuals submitting data will be acknowledged as authors, if they agree on publications from the database that use the data they contributed, allowing up to 2 authors per contributed dataset.

-Manuscripts using the database must adhere to a number of rules that have been agreed upon by the management group, including those draft manuscripts must be approved by the management group (“The BIA International Database Publications Policy”).
+Manuscripts using the database must adhere to several rules that have been agreed upon by the management group, including the approval of draft manuscripts by the management group to ensure the publication policies are followed.
+Also, for those who contributed the data for the specific analysis, the possibility of accepting or declining the role as co-authors is given at least 3 weeks before the manuscript submission (“The BIA International Database Publications Policy”).

 Please check the following Figure to understand the process of “Data Sharing” and “Data Analysis”.